The story behind this delicious curry noodle soup called “Nom Ban Chok” starts in Cambodia, in the beautiful town of Siem Reap.

 - Clean and cut the vegetables, herbs and Cambodian flowers.

 - Prepare ingredients to make fish curry broth.
 Boil the fish in water with lemongrass, galangal, garlic, shallot, Kaffir lime leaves for 30 minutes.

 - Separate the fish from the stock you obtained.
 Blend lemongrass, galangal, garlic, shallot, Kaffir lime leaves with the turmeric and, when blended, add the cooked fish and blend again.

 - Add this mixture to the stock you set aside and bring it to a boil, add gluten free fish sauce, palm sugar, fish stock and coconut milkand boil for 20 more minutes.

-- Boil water in a small pot, and cook the noodles in it for about 5 minutes.
+- Boil water in a small pot, and cook the noodles until soft (time will vary depending on the specific cooking time of the noodles you decide to use.
 When ready, place them in a bowl.

 - Pour the fish green curry onto the noodle bowl and top it with the vegetables, fresh herbs and flowers you previously cut.